whiteth/HelloGithub2/Outline in detail.md

  ---

- (19:50 10min break)，從這裡開始
+ (19:50 10min break)

- - add the classmates beside you as your collaborator in your `HelloGithub2` repo which was forked from me
+ - add the classmates beside you as your collaborator in `YourUserName/HelloGithub2` repo which was forked from me

  ---